 After communicating with each supplier, narrow down your list to two or three and request product samples from each of them.
 Also, buy some competitor products from Amazon and compare them.
 It may seem unnecessary, but you’d be surprised at the details you may notice when judiciously reviewing a product.
 After reviewing everything, you can decide on which supplier to work with.

-For more in-depth information about finding a manufacturer, listen to this episode from Viral Launch’s podcast, Follow the Data.
+For more in-depth information about finding a manufacturer, listen to this episode from Viral Launch’s podcast, The Seller’s Edge.

 6. Order and Ship Your Product